melowntech/workshop/tutorials/geojson-part2.rst

 tutorial <//vtsdocs.melown.com/en/latest/tutorials/geojson.html>`__.
 We
 highly recommend checking it out first, since this tutorial builds on top of what we did previously.

+You can find the code and a `live demo <https://jsfiddle.net/hd6k7q0f/>`__ of this tutorial on JSFiddle.

 Loading data from URL
 ~~~~~~~~~~~~~~~~~~~~~